• Ingredient Glossary & Guides

 Mango extract also contains Vitamins C, A, E, K, and B6.

-Mango Seed Extract is high in copper, which supports Collagen, Elastin and increases Hyaluronic Acid production within the skin.
+Copper supports Collagen, Elastin and Hyaluronic Acid production in the skin.

 Hyaluronic Acid Trio